ARTICLE I – NAME AND PURPOSE

 Section 3.
 Members of this union who become ineligible for Universal Credit must inform their local group and relinquish membership.

-Section 5.
-Only paid up Members of a the Local Group shall be included in the assessment of consensus.
+Section 4.
+Only Members of a Local Group shall be included in the assessment of consensus.

 ARTICLE III – REGISTERED SUPPORTERS